OpenLineage/OpenLineage/website/docs/guides/airflow-quickstart.md

     ```

 3. Restart Airflow to apply the changes.
+Then, unpause both DAGs.

 ## View Collected Lineage in Marquez